Anton Salonen incident: Diplomatic incident

-The developments in St. Petersburg were closely followed by the Finnish government, including President Tarja Halonen, who condemned the behaviour of Simo Pietiläinen The actions of the Finnish diplomat involved were defended by Finnish Minister for Foreign Affairs Alexander Stubb, whilst Tarja Halonen has condemned them.
+The developments in St. Petersburg were closely followed by the Finnish government, including President Tarja Halonen, who condemned the behaviour of Simo Pietiläinen, whilst Finnish Minister for Foreign Affairs Alexander Stubb defended Pietiläinen's behaviour.
 President Halonen, Prime Minister Matti Vanhanen and foreign minister Stubb all denied having prior knowledge of the smuggling plan or the involvement of Finnish diplomats in it.

 Conflict of law

 There is a conflict of law between Finland and Russia.
 It is a criminal offense under Finnish law for the Russian mother to take her child to Russia.
 It is a criminal offense under Russian law for the Finnish diplomat to take the same child from Russia back to Finland.
 This is why the Finnish diplomat was declared persona non grata while the Russian mother faces parental abduction criminal charges in Finland.

 Reactions

 The incident has been widely covered in Finnish and Russian media in what some commentators have described as a media war.
 The Russian media have speculated that the incident will have a negative effect on Finland–Russia relations.
-The case has also been compared to that of Eliza André.
+The case has also been compared to that of Elise André (Элиза Андре), also discussed in the media at the time.

 The Investigation Committee of the Russian Prosecutor's office has launched criminal proceedings against the father on suspicion of "pre-meditated kidnapping of a person by an organized group" under article 126 of the Russian Criminal Code.